 This profile is presented as part of a larger project with the intentions of: 1) providing students with examples of applied sociology, 2) providing market value to sociological skills and services, and 3) promoting the work of individual sociological practitioners and organizations.
-You can find a directory of all profiles included in this project here.

 Bruce Ravelli, PhD